 7. Click twice on the " - " symbol on the right side of each step to remove any step from your automation.

 Be careful!
-Removing a step from your workflow will also delete any subsequent steps that flow from it.
+Removing a step from your workflow will permanently erase it.
 You can always click on a step and edit it instead.
 You don't even have to fill-in every detail of each step to continue with your workflow; just click on the save button and the available task list will remind you which steps of your automation needs completion.

 E. Working with the tasks list